TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/structure.md

 First, it runs through the authentication and one or more authorization guards to ensure the user making the request is allowed to do so.
 Second, if the request has a body the body gets parsed and converted to an actual object.
 During this process the body is also validated (if it is invalid an error response is sent and the request handling ends).
-Afterwards the request gets handed to the approriate controller which passed it onto the corresponding service.
+Afterwards the request gets handed to the appropriate controller which passed it onto the corresponding service.
 The service communicates with the database to gather and update the necessary resources.
-Finally a response is send to the client.
+Finally, a response is sent to the client.
 The response could either contain the requested data (or a success message if no data was requested) or it contains an error message if something went wrong.

 [build-release-doc]: ./build-release#build-docker-image